-You may ask MARCH® to send you a statement that describes our privacy and confidentiality policies and procedures.
-Please call MARCH® at (844) 526-2724.
+You may ask MARCH[®] to send you a statement that describes our privacy and confidentiality policies and procedures.
+Please call us at the appropriate state-specific phone number (see Exhibit Q).

-You have the right to file appeals or complaints about your Provider or your care, MARCH, your Health Plan.
+You have the right to file appeals or complaints about your Provider, the care you received, MARCH[®], or your Health Plan.
 Contact your Health Plan at the number on the back of your Identification Card and they will assist you.